Spectrum Brands: Spectrum Brands (since 2005)

 On February 3, 2009, Spectrum filed for Chapter 11 bankruptcy protection.
 The company later emerged from bankruptcy on August 28, 2009.
 Since emerging from Chapter 11, Spectrum has announced year-over-year increases in sales and adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) for the second quarter of their fiscal 2010.

 Rayovac, as a division of Spectrum Brands, remained headquartered in Madison, Wisconsin, along with Remington, while parent company Spectrum Brands was headquartered in Georgia.
 On April 15, 2010, Spectrum Brands announced that it would be moving its corporate headquarters back to Madison; Spectrum Brands moved its headquarters to the suburb of Middleton, Wisconsin, in October 2013.

 Spectrum Brands finalized a merger with Russell Hobbs, Inc. on June 16, 2010, to form a new $3 billion consumer products company.
 Russell Hobbs' brands include George Foreman Grill, Toastmaster, Black & Decker Home appliances, and Russell Hobbs.
 In 2012, Spectrum also purchased many non-tool assets from Stanley Black & Decker, primarily hardware, plumbing, and locks.
 While the Russel Hobbs purchase brought Black & Decker licensing to Spectrum (for small appliances), the HHI purchase did not involve brands marketed under the Black & Decker name.
-In 2022, Spectrum began negotiations to sell the HHI division to Swedish lockmaker Assa Abloy.

 On April 28, 2015, Spectrum Brands entered the automotive supply business by acquiring Armored Auto group.

 On January 16, 2018, the Rayovac division was bought by Energizer for $2 billion.
 On February 26, 2018, Spectrum Brands announced it was merging with controlling shareholder HRG Group, Inc. The move would not affect the pending sale of its battery division to Energizer.
 Spectrum management was expected to run the merged entity.
 The combined company is to be named Spectrum Brands Holdings, Inc. and trade under the ticker symbol SPB.
 The company will remain in Middleton.

 In September 2021, Spectrum sold its Hardware and Home Improvement ("HHI") division to Assa Abloy for $4.3 billion.
 HHI has a varied portfolio of products, including patented SmartKey technology and electronic, smart and biometric locks.
 Key brands include Kwikset, Baldwin, Weiser, Pfister and National Hardware.
 HHI is headquartered in Lake Forest, California with some 7,500 employees worldwide and has manufacturing facilities in the United States, Mexico, Taiwan, China, and the Philippines.